mantidproject/mantid/docs/source/api/python/mantid/plots/index.rst

 .. code-block:: python

-   from mantid.simpleapi import mtd, LoadEventNexus, Rebin, ConvertUnits, SofQW from mantid import plots import matplotlib.pyplot as plt
+   from mantid.simpleapi import mtd, Load, LoadEventNexus, Rebin, ConvertUnits, SofQW, Transpose from mantid import plots import matplotlib.pyplot as plt from matplotlib.colors import LogNorm

 First, load some diffraction data and see what the automatic axes will be using :func:`~mantid.plots.getAxesLabels`.